 Big Deal – Home Hardening Disaster Preparedness: July 1, 2022 – June 30, 2024

 This one is a bigger deal and can save major bucks.
-Impact-resistant windows, doors, and garage doors will be fully exempt from sales tax for 2 years starting July 1.
+Impact-resistant windows, doors, and garage doors will be fully exempt from sales tax until June 2024.

-So if you are planning a major home improvement, talk to your contractor about placing the order after June 30.
+So if you are planning a major home improvement, talk to your contractor about placing the order.
 On a $5,000 order, in a 7% sales tax county, that’s a $350 savings.

 Unlike most of the other holidays, this exemption also applies to commercial orders.